DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

    - **Profile Plot:** This is a plot along the water column at the chosen location(s).
 This plot is only available for variables with a depth dimension.
 Multiple variables can be selected from the _Dataset Selector_ by holding the shift key and clicking on the desired variables.
 See _2.
 Dataset Selector_ for more information.
    - **CTD Profile:** Similar to the _Profile Plot_ but only displays temperature and salinity data.
-   - **T/S Diagram:** A temperature and salitiy diagram for the selected location.
-Temperature is given on the verital axis and salinity on the horizontal.
+   - **T/S Diagram:** A temperature and salinity diagram for the selected location.
+Temperature is given on the vertical axis and salinity on the horizontal.
 The figure's depth values are amended to the resulting line.
-   - **Sound Speed Profile:** A profile plot for the SOund Speed variable.
+   - **Sound Speed Profile:** A profile plot for the Sound Speed variable.
 The horizontal axis ranges from 1410 to 1560 m/s.
    - **Observation:** See [Observation](#observation).
    - **Virtual Mooring:** A timeseries plot of at the chosen location.
-Users can specify start and end times of the plot but due to resource contraints only 50 timestamps can be displayed at once.
+Users can specify start and end times of the plot but due to resource constraints only 50 timestamps can be displayed at once.

 2. Dataset Selector

    Similar to the main map's Dataset Selector.
 Here users can change the dataset, variable, and other parameters.
 Depending on the current plot tab selected these options may change.
 The Profile plotter allows users to select multiple variables to be displayed by holding shift and clicking on the variables of interest.
 This plot, and the virtual mooring plot also include a range selector that allows the user to modify the dependent variable axis range in the plot.
 When the Virtual Mooring tab is selected the dataset selector will include a time selector for the start and end times of the plot.
-The user can also check the _Show Location_ box to display a map of the points withinin the plot.
-Here they can also chagne the location of the selected point.
+The user can also check the _Show Location_ box to display a map of the points within the plot.
+Here they can also change the location of the selected point.
 The _Plot Options_ menu allows users to adjust the plot's size and provide an alternate title.

 ## Line